mmqnym/Discord-NFT-Verifier-Client/README.md

 ## Setup

-> 1. Set the settings for the Discord robot. (※You must give this bot an role with higher privileges than the ones this bot can give, otherwise it will not work.)
+> 1. Set the settings for the Discord bot. (※You must give this bot an role with higher privileges than the ones this bot can give, otherwise it will not work.)

 ### - Add Discord verification API redirect page (your verification system home page)